kubernetes/dashboard/docs/user/access-control/README.md

 To quickly test it check out [Requestly](https://chrome.google.com/webstore/detail/requestly-redirect-url-mo/mdnleldcmiljblolnjhpnblkcekpdkpa) Chrome browser plugin that allows to manually modify request headers.

-**IMPORTANT:** Authorization header will not work if Dashboard is accessed through API server proxy.
-Both `kubectl proxy` and `API Server` way of accessing Dashboard described in [Accessing Dashboard](../accessing-dashboard/README.md) guide will not work.
+**IMPORTANT:** Authorization header will not work if Dashboard is accessed through API server proxy. `kubectl port-forward` described in [Accessing Dashboard](../accessing-dashboard/README.md) guide will not work.
 It is due to the fact that once request reaches API server all additional headers are dropped.

 ### Bearer Token